WorkflowsCI/prose-test/.github/ISSUE_TEMPLATE/Epic/A-simple-task.md

 - [ ] Can any Drag and Drop functionality also be achieved through a simple mouse click?
 - [ ] For any time based events or dynamic interactive content, can the timing be adjusted or (ideally) disabled?

-#### Visually impaired person using a screen reader

-- [ ] If all images/videos/icons/colors were removed, does the design still make sense?
-- [ ] Which images/videos/icons/visual content cannot be removed and will require text alternatives?

 #### Sighted person using voice control
 - [ ] Do all interactive elements have visible text labels?

-#### Deaf person using a keyboard

-- [ ] Is there content that contains audio?
-If yes, are there viewable text-based alternatives?
-- [ ] Are there collections of repeating content we can add skip links too?
-- [ ] Are there any pop-ups, overlays, or notifications that will impact the user workflow, and where the path of the focus indicator needs planning?

 #### Visually impaired person using screen magnification

 - [ ] How does the content reflow in landscape orientation for Desktop at 200%?
 At 400%?
 - [ ] How does the content reflow in landscape orientation for Mobile at 200%?
 At 400%?
-- [ ] How does the content reflow in portrait orientation for Desktop at 200%?
-At 400%?
 - [ ] How does the content reflow in portrait orientation for Mobile at 200%?
 At 400%?

----
-title: A Simple Task
-type: Task
+#### Visually impaired person using a screen reader

+- [ ] If all images/videos/icons/colors were removed, does the design still make sense?
+- [ ] Which images/videos/icons/visual content cannot be removed and will require text alternatives?

+#### Deaf person using a keyboard

+- [ ] Is there content that contains audio?
+If yes, are there viewable text-based alternatives?
+- [ ] Are there collections of repeating content we can add skip links too?
+- [ ] Are there any pop-ups, overlays, or notifications that will impact the user workflow, and where the path of the focus indicator needs planning?